bzupan/neo4j-mqtt-client/README.md

 }
 ```

-We can setup APOC triger which will send MqTT messages upon database transactions
+We can setup APOC triger which will send MQTT messages upon database transactions - please see example
 * to setup trigger see: https://neo4j.com/docs/apoc/current/background-operations/triggers/#_list_of_triggers
 ```
 # setup apoc.conf with